 How do you cope after a home invasion?

 There is no simple, catch-all solution to overcoming the emotional trauma that can be caused by a burglary.
 It’s an invasion of privacy that isn’t comparable to anything else, and it can leave victims with feelings of anger, anxiety, and fear.
-It is important to recognise these responses and allow yourself to feel them, rather than to deny them.
+It is important to recognize these responses and allow yourself to feel them, rather than to deny them.

 Any Any home can suffer from home invasion, but being prepared with a home invasion alarm system and security camera can have a significant role in determining the outcome.
 Though most home invasions are random, a targeted home invasion is an aggravated invasion in which the invader is motivated by their victims’ personality or material possessions.
 It usually involves more planning and a more sophisticated approach based on prior knowledge gained about the victim.